Breakin’ Up Winter XXVI

-Joseph Decosimo and Luke Richardson
+Joseph Decosimo, Luke and Lisa Richardson

-Breakin’ Up Winter XXVI is bringing two members of the fabulous The Bucking Mules to our 2022 event to entertain, teach and inspire.
+Breakin’ Up Winter XXVI is bringing some members of the fabulous The Bucking Mules to our 2022 event to entertain, teach and inspire.
 Joseph Decosimo and Luke Richardson will both be with us, sharing authentic Southern Appalachian old-time tunes and techniques for fiddle, banjo, guitar, and harmonica.

 The Bucking Mules bandmates are Joseph Decosimo: fiddle, banjo, vocals; Luke Richardson: banjo, harmonica; Karen Celia Heil: guitar, vocals; Joe Dejarnette: bass.
 The group has recorded two CDs: